davidB/forum-migration/davidB/README.md

 ```

 Try access `open http://discourse.localhost/`
-register an account with the your developer email (eg: me@gmail.com) You should not receive activation email.
+register an account with the your developer email (eg: me@gmail.com) You should not receive activation email. (see Commands below for an alternative way to activate account, without smtp server).

 Open a shell into container
 ```